Krogers48/swe-3313-fall-2025-team-12/README.md

 ## Project Plan

 Our detailed project plan and timeline will be available in the [`project-plan/gantt-chart`](./project-plan/gantt-chart) folder.
-You can view the [Gantt chart and presentation here](./project-plan/README.md).
+You can view the [Gantt chart and presentation here](./project-plan/gantt-chart/README.md).

----

-## Loom Video

-The Loom video introduction and explanation can be found [here](https://www.loom.com/share/b4b1a73dbbc742899e32ddf38ad702b6?sid=3f51d675-eb6e-4ffc-8aba-045e07ce6d4e)

 ---